babarnescocke/rtorrent-remote/README.md

 There are some situations where rtorrent's current setup is less than desirable.
 E.g. I have a huge directory of files and directories - but not all of them are currently handled by rtorrent, what files aren't or are?
 In transmsission-remote, this can be accomplished many ways, so that functionality is coming over.

-The program rtorrent advises you use is xmlrpc-c, which is nice enough, but on some distros, notable alpine,
+The program rtorrent advises you use is xmlrpc-c, which is nice enough, but on some distros, notably alpine, it isn't provided by the distro.
+Additionally, one-off commands in the xmlrpc client are relatively straightforward, but executing multicalls from the command line is mostly unusable.

 # Rust

 This is also about me learning Rust.
-I wanted a compilable language so that I can just toss binaries wherever I want them, and worry less about
+I wanted a compilable language so that I can just toss binaries wherever I want them, and worry less about external dependencies.

 # Dependencies